-Resources for technology support (parts, vendors, tools) are centrally shared.
+Resources for technology support (parts, vendors, tools) are centrally shared by College ITS staff.
 The College also depends on District IT for certain levels of repairs and support issues.
 This alliance creates an environment of shared resources and provides for greater efficiency.